Mutual Information and Optimality of Approximate Message-Passing in Random Linear Estimation: Invariance of the mutual information: Proof of Theorem

 \subsubsection{\bf The $\rho$-ensembles}

 Recall that the periodic SC matrices are decomposed in $\Gamma\times\Gamma$ blocks (see Fig.~\ref{fig:opSpCoupling}).
 Focus only on the {\it block-row} decomposition.
-Block-rows are indexed by $r\in \{1,\dots, \Gamma\}$ and there are $M/\Gamma$ lines in each block-row.
-We consider a ``virtual'' {\it thinner} decomposition into {\it sub-block-rows}: each of the $\Gamma$ block-rows is decomposed in $(M/\Gamma)^{1-u}$ sub-block-rows with $(M/\Gamma)^u$ lines in each sub-block-row (here $0<u\ll 1$).
+Block-rows are indexed by $r\in \{1,\dots, \Gamma\}$ and there are $M/\Gamma$ rows in each block-row.
+We consider a ``virtual'' {\it thinner} decomposition into {\it sub-block-rows}: each of the $\Gamma$ block-rows is decomposed in $(M/\Gamma)^{1-u}$ sub-block-rows with $(M/\Gamma)^u$ rows in each sub-block-row (here $0<u\ll 1$).
 The total number of such sub-block-rows is thus $\tau\! \defeq\! \Gamma (M/\Gamma)^{1-u}$.
-The number of lines of one sub-block-row scales sub-extensively like ${\cal O}(L^u)$ and their total number $\tau$ scales like ${\cal O}(L^{1-u})$.
+The number of rows belonging to one sub-block-row scales sub-extensively like ${\cal O}(L^u)$ and their total number $\tau$ scales like ${\cal O}(L^{1-u})$.
 Let $\rho\!\in\! \{0,\dots,\tau\}$ and define a periodic SC matrix $\bm{\phi}_\rho$ as follows: $\tau \!-\! \rho$ of its sub-block-rows have a coupling window $w_0$ and the remaining $\rho$ ones have a coupling $w_\tau$.
 This defines the $\rho$-ensemble of measurement matrices (here the ordering of the sub-block-rows is irrelevant because a permutation amounts to order measurements differently and does not affect the MI).

 For $w_0=0$ and $w_\tau=w$ the $\rho\in\{ 0, \dots, \tau\}$ ensembles interpolate between the decoupled $w=0$ ensemble corresponding to $\rho=0$ and the SC ensemble with coupling window $w$ corresponding to $\rho=\tau$.
 Similarly, for $w_0=w$ and $w_\tau=(\Gamma\!-\!1)/2$ the $\rho\in\{ 0, \dots, \tau\}$ ensembles interpolate between the SC ensemble with window $w$ corresponding to $\rho=0$ and the homogeneous ensemble with $w\!=\!(\Gamma\!-\!1)/2$ corresponding to $\rho=\tau$.